gbgabiola/progress/courses/udemy/the-web-developer-bootcamp/10-advanced-express/README.md

   - `res` -> response obj
   - `next` -> next thing that needs to be done
     - If present, express knows automatically what to do next and handles this

+## Handling Errors

+- **Error Handling** refers to how Express catches and processes errors that occur both sync and async
+- Express comes with a default built-in error handler
+  - Added at the end of the middleware function stack
+- **Defining Custom Error Handlers**
+  - Define error-handling middleware functions with four arguments, `(err, req, res, next)`
+  - Pasing anything to the `next()` will be regard as an error and will skip any remaining non-error handling route and middleware functions
+- **Custom Error Class**
+  - Error class with `status` and `message` parameter
+- **Handling Async Errors**
+  - Pass to the `next()` for Errors returned from async functions invoked by route handlers and middleware
+  - Use `try...catch`
+- **Define Async Utility**
+- **Diffentiating Mongoose Errors**
+  - `CastError` things that can't be cast into an `ObjectId`
+  - `ValidationError`, e.g., leaving things blank
+- Intercept any particular error types then modify or build new errors based upon them